"Let your proprioceptors do the talking" for best massage results

 If anyone asked me what is my overall philosophy for successful remedial massage, I’d have to say, “I take account of your opposites and I let your proprioceptors do the talking!”

 Opposites are important because every muscle has an opposing muscle.
-Opposites also apply to sides of the body (left v right, front v back, etc).
+Opposites also apply to sides of the body - left v right, front v back, up v down and in v out.
 Pain in a particular area is usually the result of a problem in the opposite muscles or side of the body.

 Proprioceptors?
 They are neurotransmitters, like nerve terminals, that constantly send messages to and from your brain about your body’s balance, position and movement.

 Firstly, a bit more about proprioceptors.
 In effect, they act like the sensors feeding information to the gyroscopes on an aircraft.
 They then constantly feed information into the plane’s various systems to help keep it stable and make necessary adjustments to control surfaces, speeds and other aspects to keep it in level flight and when turning, climbing, descending, etc.

 Similarly with the body, the brain gets information from proprioceptors then sends out the nerve signals to keep making muscular and postural adjustments for when we are walking, running, jogging, climbing, bending, twisting, lifting, standing, sleeping, etc.